Ritsgorge/Chocolate-Analysis/README.md

 The dataset was dowloaded from https://www.kaggle.com/

-# Objective
+# Objective/Business questions
-What I understood as the business task is to identify the countries where the best cocoa beans are grown based on rating.
-Also, to see if there’s a correlation (if any and what kind) that exists between cocoa % and rating.
+1. Where are the best cocoa beans grown?
+2. Which countries produce the highest-rated bars?
+3. What’s the relationship between cocoa solids percentage and rating?

 # Data cleaning
-	Re-aligned the headers
+✓Re-aligned the headers
-	Checked for and removed duplicates
+✓Checked for and removed duplicates
-	Applied filter and checked for misspellings on all columns and removed blanks under ‘broad bean origin’ column.
+✓Applied filter and checked for misspellings on all columns and removed blanks under ‘broad bean origin’ column.
-	Dropped about 4 columns because they were not important for the analysis
+✓Dropped about 4 columns because they were not important for the analysis

-# Conclusion
+# Insights
-VENEZUELA had the highest rated chocolate and it is where the best cocoa bean is grown.
+My findings after analysis showed that VENEZUELA had the highest rated chocolate and it is where the best cocoa bean is grown.
 I compared the broad regions against the rating column on a pivot table.
 I limited the countries that produce the highest rated bars to 5.

 The higher cocoa % had the lowest ratings.
 I believe ratings were determined also considering the broad bean origin of the cocoa bean considering the fact that venezuela did not produce the cocoa bean with the highest cocoa % but still had the highest rating.

+# Conclusion
-My conclusion is that varying factors asides cocoa % such as bean type and country of origin determine the rating of a cocoa bean.
+Vrying factors, asides cocoa % such as bean type and country of origin, determine the rating of a cocoa bean.